-I've put together my favourite resources on a variety of topics to help writers navigate the self-publishing process.
+I've put together my favourite resources on a variety of topics to help writers navigate the publishing process.
 This list is getting long, so here's a handy index to find your way around.

 Conscious Style Guide: The essential guide to conscious language to help writers and editors think critically about using language—including words, portrayals, framing, and representation—to empower instead of limit.
 In one place, you can access style guides covering terminology for various communities and find links to key articles debating usage.